johntrigg/obsidian-notes/Red-Teaming/CHECKLIST  & CHEATSHEET.md

 Linux Post-Exploitation CheatSheet:
     1. What looks out of place or weird?
 	    1. Unusual directories, files, activities, both in user and root directories.
-    2. PSPY to monitor for running stuf
+    2. PSPY to monitor for running stuff.
 	    2. Can Google Dork for S3 buckets, exact matches.
-	3. Lazagne, Mimikatz to dump credentials
+	3. Lazagne to dump credentials
 	4

 Windows Post-Exploitation CheatSheet
+    1. What looks out of place or weird?
+	    1. Unusual directories, files, activities, both in user and root directories.
+    2. PSPY to monitor for running stuff.
+	    2. Can Google Dork for S3 buckets, exact matches.
+	3. Lazagne, Mimikatz to dump credentials
+	4 BloodHound